An algebraic approach to Harder-Narasimhan filtrations: Introduction

 \section{Introduction}

 The study of stability conditions started with the introduction of Geometric Invariant Theory in \cite{Mumford1965} and quickly became an important tool in the study of moduli spaces in algebraic geometry.
-Inspired by problems of similar nature arising in other areas of mathematics, many authors adapted the notion of stability conditions to different contexts such as quiver representations \cite{Schofield1991}, abelian categories \cite{King1994, Rudakov1997}, and triangulated categories\;\cite{Bridgeland2007}.
+Inspired by problems of a similar nature arising in other areas of mathematics, many authors adapted the notion of stability conditions to different contexts such as quiver representations \cite{Schofield1991}, abelian categories \cite{King1994, Rudakov1997}, and triangulated categories\;\cite{Bridgeland2007}.

-The philosophy behind stability conditions is that every stability condition determines some distinguished objects which behave better than the original category, which are known as \textit{semistable objects}.
+The philosophy behind stability conditions is that every stability condition determines classes of distinguished objects which behave better than the original category, which are known as \textit{semistable objects}.
 A key property of stability conditions is that every object in the category admits a filtration by semistable objects that is unique up to isomorphism.
-This filtration is known as the \textit{Harder-Narasimhan} filtration in honour to the work of Harder and Narasimhan, who described this phenomena for the first time in \cite{Harder1975}.
+This filtration is known as the \textit{Harder-Narasimhan} filtration in honour of Harder and Narasimhan, whose work described this phenomena for the first time in \cite{Harder1975}.

-Motivated by developments in physics \cite{Maulik2006}, many mathematicians are making efforts to the calculate the Donaldson-Thomas invariants of Calabi-Yau threefolds.
-One of the most successful strategies to calculate these invariants relies onto the existence of Harder-Narasimhan filtrations and the effect that these filtrations have in the Hall algebra of the corresponding category \cite{Bridgeland2018, Reineke2003}.

-In this paper we study the notions of Harder-Narasimhan filtrations from an homological point of view, showing the existence of Harder-Narasimhan filtrations that are not induced by stability conditions.
+In this paper we study the notions of Harder-Narasimhan filtrations from a torsion theoretic point of view, showing the existence of Harder-Narasimhan filtrations that are not induced by stability conditions, see Example~\ref{ex:nowide} and Remark~\ref{rmk:notallchains}.

 From now on we fix $\A$ to be an abelian category.
-In what follows we study the case Harder-Narasimhan filtrations in abelian categories, but we note that most of our results hold for triangulated categories if the language is changed accordingly.
+We note that most of our results hold for triangulated categories if the language is changed accordingly.
 A key notion in the study of abelian categories is that of a torsion pair, first introduced in \cite{Dickson1966}.
-This concept generalises to any abelian category a the fact that every abelian group of finite rank is isomorphic to the direct sum of a torsion and a torsion-free group.
+This concept generalises to any abelian category the fact that every abelian group of finite rank is isomorphic to the direct sum of a torsion and a torsion free group.
+A torsion pair is a pair $(\T, \F)$ of full subcategories in $\A$ such that $\Hom_\A (X,Y)=0$ for all $X \in \T$ and $Y \in \F$ and for every object $M$ in $\A$ there exists a short exact sequence